 Produce an annual report to the Council on the Transfer of Development Rights Program and associated bank activity.

 Timeline: The annual report to the Council shall commence with a report due on December 1, 2017.
-The Transfer of Development Rights Program Review Study, and an ordinance making Comprehensive Plan and/or King County Code changes if applicable, shall be filed with the Council by December 1, 2018.
+The Transfer of Development Rights Program Review Study, and an ordinance making Comprehensive Plan and/or King County Code changes if applicable, shall be filed with the Council by ((December 1, 2018)) June 30, 2019 as part of the 2020 Comprehensive Plan “Two-Year” update.

 Outcomes: The Executive shall file with the Council the Transfer of Development Rights Program Review Study and the annual report.
 The Study shall outline policy and implementation options, if applicable.
 If Comprehensive Plan and/or King County Code changes are recommended, an ordinance implementing those changes shall also be transmitted to the Council with the Study.
-The Executive will work with the Council to determine whether the amendments are appropriate for inclusion in an Annual Comprehensive Plan Amendment prior to the Eight-Year update.

 Leads: Department of Natural Resources and Parks, Office of Performance Strategy and Budget.
 Executive staff shall update and coordinate with the Councilmember office(s) representing the pilot project community throughout the process.